osohq/oso/docs/content/python/new-roles/getting-started.md

 {{% callout "Production tip" "orange" %}}

-Since `configure()` performs bulk database operations, a production application should call it as part of the deployment process in a script.
+Since `OsoRoles.synchronize_data()` performs bulk database operations, a production application should call it as part of the deployment process in a script.

 {{% /callout %}}

 {{% callout "Improved role configuration migrations coming soon" "green" %}}

-Currently, `OsoRoles.configure` deletes and replaces all role configuration in the database.
+Currently, `OsoRoles.synchronize_data` deletes and replaces all role configuration in the database.
 In a future release, we will have a migration tool that only synchronizes changes to the database, and warns when removing roles or permissions that are in use.